ucd-cws/arcpy_metadata/README.md

 Don't see the item you need?
 Read more about how to extend arcpy_metadata to work with other metadata elements it doesn't yet handle in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Python and ArcGIS Support
-arcpy_metadata version 1.x supports Python 3 and ArcGIS Pro only
+arcpy_metadata version 1.x supports Python 3 and ArcGIS Pro only.

 arcpy_metadata version 0.x runs on Python 2 and 3, which means it can, at a basic level, be used both with ArcMap and ArcGIS Pro.
 When 0.x was developed, ArcGIS Pro didn't yet have some of the metadata export functions that arcpy_metadata relies on though, so, as of version 0.5, you *must* specify a path to a metadata XML file, or use a dataset that already has its metadata in an accessible XML format (e.g. Shapefile), if you want to use that branch in ArcGIS Pro.
 Otherwise, for ArcGIS Pro, upgrade to version 1.x.